 After cutting the stem from the plant, give it another cut at an angle, which will make it last longer.
 Remove leafs from the bottom of the stem and some people recommend also removing the thorns.
 A rose stripper is a good tool for this purpose.

-Don't leave fresh cut flowers for long without water.
+Water: Don’t leave fresh cut flowers for long without water.
 This is especially important if you have a rose centerpiece.
-Change the water every 2-3 days and make sure there isn't any leaf or petal left on the water, these would make the fresh water go stale.
+Change the water every 2-3 days and make sure there isn’t any leaf or petal left on the water, these would make the fresh water go stale.
 There are specific products to feed cut flowers, which you put in the water to help they last longer.
-A cheap and easy alternative is to add a bit of sugar to the water, or salt.
-Try it and see if it really works.
+A cheap and easy alternative is to add a bit of sugar to the water.

-Don't put flowers near fruit, as fruit is in decomposition and so will help flowers die faster.
-All flowers last longer in clean and healthy environments; so open windows daily for fresh air.
+Avoid Fruit: Don’t put flowers near fruit, as fruit is in decomposition and so will help flowers die faster.
+All flowers last longer in clean and healthy environments.

 Mix them with different plants in a rose vase for different decoration effects.
 Ferns are a classic choice.
 Use wire around the stem to make the rose stem stand up.